15 Reasons You're Short of Breath

 It doesn’t mean you’re out of the woods, though.
 You still need to get rid of the problem.
 The Heimlich maneuver is often effective.
 It involves standing behind the person who is choking, wrapping your arms around their waist, and forcefully pushing into their abdomen slightly above their bellybutton until they spit out the object.
 You can even do the Heimlich maneuver on yourself, by making a fist with one hand then pushing it into your abdomen with the other hand.

 Pneumonia is an infection in your lungs.
 There are two types: viral and bacterial.
-Shortness of breath is common with viral pneumonia, sometimes also called walking pneumonia, says Dr. Edelman.
-This type is also less severe than bacterial pneumonia and usually clears up in one to three weeks.
+Shortness of breath is common with viral pneumonia (which tends to be less severe than bacterial pneumonia) as well as walking pneumonia, says Dr. Edelman.

 Pneumonia in general causes your airways to swell and the air sacs in your lungs to fill with mucus, leading to shortness of breath and fatigue.
 Bacterial pneumonia can come on suddenly or over a few days and may also bring on a high fever.
 Viral pneumonia usually appears over a few days and can feel a lot like the flu.